[?] Subscribe To This Site

 Pet Rabbit Care Tip #6:

-Don't overfeed your Pet rabbits
+Don't overfeed your pet rabbits

 Don’t fear the bunny will starve - the best thing you can do for your rabbit’s health and longevity is to not overfeed it.
-Here’s how to be sure you’re doing a good job feeding your bunny:

 See Feeding Rabbits for lots more information on feeding adult rabbits and adding green forages and veggies to the diet.